Machine versus Human Attention in Deep Reinforcement Learning Tasks: Method

-As a case study, we use a popular deep RL algorithm named Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} with default hyperparameters~\cite{stable-baselines}.
-For each experimental condition (discussed later), we train 5 models with different random seeds.
+\paragraph{Reinforcement learning agent and attention model} As a case study, we use a popular deep RL algorithm named Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} with default hyperparameters~\cite{stable-baselines}.
+For each experimental condition (discussed later), we train 5 models with different random seeds to capture the variance in training and ensure reproducibility.
 For the Atari gaming environment, we use the basic version that has no frame skipping and no stochasticity in action execution (NoFrameskip-v4 version).
-We select six popular Atari games.
+In order to capture variance in training and ensure reproducibility, we select six popular Atari games instead of using all Atari games and train 540 agents in total, with the same hyperpareameters except for random seeds and discount factors (see Section \ref{sec:results}; 300 GPU days on GeForce GTX 1080/1080 Ti).

 We use a perturbation-based method~\cite{greydanus2017visualizing} to extract attention maps from PPO agents, which has been validated by several subsequent studies~\cite{gupta2019explain,shi2020self}.
 The algorithm takes an input image $I$ and applies a Gaussian filter to a pixel location $(i,j)$ to blur the image.
 This manipulation adds spatial uncertainty to the region around and produces a perturbed image $\Phi(I,i,j)$.
-A saliency score for this pixel $(i,j)$ can be defined as how much the blurred image changes the policy $\pi$:
+Denote the learned policy as $\pi$ and the inputs to the final softmax activation as $\pi_u(I)$ for image $I$ (i.e. the last latent representation).
+A saliency score for this pixel $(i,j)$ can be defined as how much the blurred image changes the latent representation $\pi_u(I)$ in Euclidean space:

+Intuitively, $S_{\pi}(i,j)$ describes \emph{how much removing information from the region around location $(i, j)$ changes the policy} \cite{greydanus2017visualizing}.
+In other words, a large $S_{\pi}(i,j)$ indicates that the information around pixel $(i,j)$ is important for the learning agent's decision making.
 Instead of calculating the score for every pixel, \cite{greydanus2017visualizing} found that computing a saliency score for pixel $i$ mod 5 and $j$ mod 5 produced good saliency maps at lower computational cost for Atari games.
 The final saliency map $P$ is normalized as $P(i,j) = \frac{S_\pi(i,j)}{\sum_{i,j}S_\pi(i,j)}$.